misterblack1/trs80-diagnosticrom/README.md

 The CRT on the Model II (and all of the "Big Tandy" machines that use a 6845 CRT Controller chip) and could be damaged if they are powered on and run without a valid signal from the video controller board.
 It is ***imperative*** that you are careful to connect all of the video-related cables properly.
 Also, while we have tested this ROM to program the CRTC correctly, if your EPROM chip is not programmed successfully or not inserted into the ROM socket correctly such that no ROM code runs, the video board will not output any video signal.
 Even if you are sure everything has been prepared correctly, make sure you are ready to cut power if you hear strange sounds from the CRT or anything doesn't seem right.
 The technial manuals suggest that you have roughly ***3 seconds*** to cut power before there is risk of damage to the CRT.

 Do note: this code currently depends on proper operation of the FDC.
 Specifically it awaits proper responses from the FDC while it toggles the activity light and head loading solenoid on and off.
 In the near future this will be modified to wait appropriate time periods, but not to rely on the data read from the locations where the FDC status registers should be.
 During testing, even without the FDC installed, the diagnostics ran properly, likely due to the response bit being 0 when read back even with the controller removed.
 It may not work this way on all systems, as the data bus will be floating during this read operation and results can be erratic.

+The ROM image fits into a 2716, so it is easiest to use one and install that into the single ROM socket on the CPU board.
+Alternatively, you can use the 2364 to 2764 adapter mentioned above, but as with the TRS-80 Model 1, you must load the ROM into `$1000` when programming.

+As soon as you power on the machine, you should hear the floppy drive clicking, even before the CRT warms up, so you know the diagnostic code is running.

 _This section to be completed._